 How to train to the focus command?
-Well, when his focus towards other things, grab his attention, saying, “Focus.”
-When he looks at you, immediately reward with treats.
+Well, when he focuses on other things, grab his attention, saying, “Focus.”
+When he looks at you, immediately reward you with treats.
 Then say, “Good boy.”

 Springer Spaniels are one of the intelligent dog breeds.
 So do this over and over, and eventually, He will get used to this command.

 Important: Before closing the door, you should always make sure that the cat has everything it needs.

 Do not allow them to meet each other until the end of this introduction session.
 If there is any chance for that, eliminate it.